NURS 806 - Clinical Inquiry

 NURS 907 - Advanced Pharmacology

-NURS 909 - Advanced Health and Illness Appraisal
+NURS 909 - Advanced Health Assessment and Diagnostic Reasoning

 NURS 925 - Health Care Systems and Leadership

 This theory course emphasizes the use of systems thinking and systems theory as a guide for analyzing and improving health systems.
 Careful consideration is given to the complex challenges of achieving quality care delivery and quality health outcomes for aggregates within specific environments.
 Course contents include systems theory, health systems analysis, shaping care delivery, research utilization, ethics, and leadership.
 Course fosters student integration of knowledge in preparation for clinical nursing leadership responsibilities.
-Prereq: NURS 900, NURS 905, NURS 908.
+Prereq: majors only.

-Lecture/discussion course covering the primary care management of healthy adults through the lifespan with a focus on health maintenance and disease prevention.
-Focuses on evaluation and management of common acute and chronic adult health care problems.
+This course covers ethical decision making and evidence-based primary care management of healthy adults through the lifespan with a focus on health maintenance and disease prevention.
+It focuses on evaluation and management of common acute and chronic health care problems and the many ethical issues in healthcare.
 Major causes of adult morbidity are covered.
-Prereq: NURS 908; 909.
-Pre- or Co-req: NURS 907; 936 Special fee.
+Prereq: majors only.
+Special fee.

 NURS 936 - Practicum in the Primary Care Families I

-Supervised clinical experience in the primary care management of adults through the lifespan, including assessment and management of common acute and chronic clinical problems.
-Focuses on the clinical application of knowledge of health maintenance, disease prevention, and the evaluation and management of major causes of adult morbidity and mortality.
-Prereq: NURS 908; 909.
-Pre- or Coreq: NURS 907; 935.
+This clinical course provides supervised clinical experience in the primary care management of families through the lifespan including assessment and management of common acute and chronic health issues.
+Students focus on the clinical application of knowledge of health maintenance, disease prevention and the evaluation and management of major causes of morbidity and mortality.
+Prereq: majors only.
 Special fee.

 NURS 937 - Primary Care of Families II

 Lecture/discussion course covering the primary care management of children across the health-illness continuum, including assessment and management of common acute and chronic clinical problems.
 A developmental perspective is taken to examine child-health evaluation and maintenance from infancy through adolescence.
-Prereq: NURS 935; 936.
+Prereq: majors only.

 Co-requisites: NURS 938